SajjadParizan/Bottle-Detector/README.md

 ## 5. Weight Histograms
 Another useful debugging tool is to inspect the weight histograms.
-These are included in the inspect_weights.ipynb notebook.

 ## 6. Logging to TensorBoard